jeffscyberjournal/CTFbin/HackPark.md

                1 File(s)         73,802 bytes
                0 Dir(s)  38,981,611,520 bytes free
 ```
-Start metasploit console and prepare a listener for the exploit (must be windows/meterpreter/reverse_tcp)
+Start metasploit console and prepare a listener for the exploit (must be windows/meterpreter/reverse_tcp same as msfvenom payload):
 ```
 msf6 > use exploit multihandler
 [-] No results from search